lucacolombomsia/turnover_analysis/README.md

     export HOST=XXX
     ```

+5. Set environment variables from file

+    ```
+    source turnover.env
+    ```

 5. Run the Makefile

     ```
     make all
     ```

-You should then be able to go to the IP address where the app is running and use the app.
+You can then go to the IP address where the app is running and use the app.